 Here's a flavour of kombucha I have been loving lately.
 Orange Cardamom!
 This is so refreshing, fizzy and delicious.

 Flavouring kombucha is like having an experiment in the kitchen.
 Coming up with different flavours was what got me addicted to making my own kombucha.
-I have been brewing for more than 3 years now and even teach kombucha brewing workshops in the Toronto area.
+I have been brewing for more than 3 years now and even teach kombucha brewing workshops online.

 How do you flavour kombucha?

 All you need is raw, plain kombucha, the ingredients to add to it and a bottle.
 (I like to use a flip-top bottle that can handle the pressure.)

 You can use fruits, fruit juice, herbs, vegetables, spices as flavour options.
 So many combinations to try.

 To make orange cardamom kombucha, you will need: